- Customized Services

 In the last decade, preventing conflict and sustaining peace have become increasingly complex.
 National armies and armed opposition groups are no longer the sole perpetrators of armed violence.
 Violence is being perpetrated more and more by a range of hybrid actors, such as armed groups, criminal organizations, and illicit trafficking networks.
-Understanding these emerging trends presents novel analytical challenges.
+Understanding these emerging trends presents analytical challenges.

 Upon successful completion of this course, you will be able to: